 - A. An employee, who is off work on personal leave, or industrial accident leave, is to notify his/her department immediately when any type of limited/modified duty work release has been obtained from his/her doctor.
 A sample "Medical/Return to Work Release" form is attached and may be considered for use by departments.
 Fire Department employees will use the form only to verify that the job description was reviewed by the treating physician. - B. The department should evaluate the nature of the work limitations or restrictions imposed, review the work needs of the department, and identify a suitable assignment.
 The temporary assignment may be in the same, equal, or lower job classification.
-Risk Management should be consulted on all cases involving work-related injuries or illnesses before instituting the modified duty assignment. - C. In cases of industrial accident leave, if the employee's own department does not have suitable modified duty to offer, Risk Management may arrange for a temporary alternate assignment to be provided within another City department. - D. A temporary limited/modified duty assignment should not be altered, nor an employee returned to full and unrestricted duty, without the appropriate written medical clearance to do so. - E. Employees off work on industrial accident leave who fail to notify their departments when given any type of a work release, may be subject to disciplinary action.
+Risk Management should be consulted on all cases involving work-related injuries or illnesses before instituting the modified duty assignment. - C. In cases of industrial accident leave, if the employee's own department does not have suitable modified duty to offer, Risk Management may arrange for a temporary alternate assignment to be provided within another City department.
+Sworn Police Officers will not be placed in a temporary alternate assignment outside of the Police Department. - D. A temporary limited/modified duty assignment should not be altered, nor an employee returned to full and unrestricted duty, without the appropriate written medical clearance to do so. - E. Employees off work on industrial accident leave who fail to notify their departments when given any type of a work release, may be subject to disciplinary action.